oscal-club/awesome-oscal/README.md

 - [CivicActions's compliance-io](https://github.com/CivicActions/compliance-io): a library for composable functions for conversion from OpenControl to OSCAL.

 - [CivicAtions's ssp-toolkit](https://github.com/CivicActions/ssp-toolkit): a suite of command line utilities in Python to mediate the creation of system security plans in NIST RMF 800-53 Revision 4 in OpenControl format.
 It can now export SSPs to OSCAL.

+- [Cloud Native Computing Foundation's OSCAL Compass] (https://github.com/oscal-compass): a set of tools that enable the creation, validation, and governance of documentation artifacts for compliance needs.
+It leverages NIST's OSCAL as a standard data format for interchange between tools and people, and provides an opinionated approach to OSCAL SDKs and adoption by policy engines.

 - [Control Plane's collie](https://github.com/controlplaneio/collie) a project demonstrating how infrastructure provisioned by cloud infrastructure controllers can be simultaneously secured and validated for compliance with Kyverno policies and OSCAL documents, leveraging Lula for validation.